 |Department||Politics Department, |

 |Campus Mail Stop||Merrill Faculty Services|

 Elizabeth Beaumont is Associate Professor of Politics and Director of Legal Studies at UCSC.
-Her research focuses on the theory and practice of constitutionalism and democracy, as well as civic engagement and education.
+Her research focuses on constitutionalism and democracy, as well as civic engagement and education.
 She is particularly interested in problems of unequal citizenship, the relation between citizenship, democracy, and education, and how civic actors seek to shape rights, law, and political power and policy.
 She teaches and advises students in the areas of public law and legal studies, political theory, and American political and constitutional development.

 Her recent book, The Civic Constitution: Civic Visions and Struggles in the Path Toward Constitutional Democracy (Oxford University Press, 2014), focuses on the role of several major civic groups and social movements in shaping American constitutional creation and change.
 She examines groups such as eighteenth century Revolutionaries, Anti-Federalists, Abolitionists, and Woman Suffragists as "civic founders" who profoundly influenced the Constitution's text, allocations of power, definitions of citizenship, and the meanings of rights.
 The Civic Constitution has been featured in a symposium in Constitutional Commentary and a Critical Dialogue in Perspectives on Politics.
 Her writing has appeared in a range of publications, including The Journal of Politics, Political Theory, Perspectives on Politics, the Stanford Law Review, Hypatia: A Journal of Feminist Philosophy, and HA: The Journal of the Hannah Arendt Center.

 Unruly Citizens and the Rule of Law: Civic Dissent, Disobedience, and Protest

 The Problem of Jim Crow Constitutionalism: Racial Violence and Caste Citizenship